Questfall/docs/quest-mining/completion/rpg-attributes/inventory.md

 The inventory is the place where unused RPG items are stored.
 Equipped clothing is not counted as inventory load, but its weight can still matter because equipped weight affects stamina costs during quest mining.

 {% hint style="info" %}
-If a user's inventory is overloaded, the user cannot perform actions that add new items to the inventory, such as opening loot boxes, buying items from the marketplace, or bringing an item from NFT into the game.
+In production rules, if a user's inventory is overloaded, the user cannot perform actions that add new items to the inventory, such as opening loot boxes, buying items from the marketplace, or bringing an item from NFT into the game.
+During the current internal testing release, this intake gate is temporarily disabled so the team can receive new items while testing builds.
+Inventory capacity and overload state are still calculated and displayed.
 {% endhint %}

 To free inventory space, an RPG item can be [scrapped](crafting.md#scrapping) for Essence, sold on the [marketplace](../../../infrastructure/marketplace.md), equipped if it is clothing, or withdrawn as an NFT when the item type and rarity support withdrawal.